lhcb/starterkit-lessons/16-lhcb-dev.md

 > getpack -p anonymous Phys/StrippingSelection
 > ```

-If you have made changes that are supposed to be integrated into the official LHCb repositories, you can use `svn commit`.
-Be advised that you should always communicate with the package maintainers before committing changes!

 If you just want to take a look at a source file, without checking it out, you can comfortably access the repository through two different web UIs.

  * [Trac](https://svnweb.cern.ch/trac/lhcb/)